BlackArabb/ekehi-mobile/mobileApp/Documentations/APPWRITE_MOBILE_PLATFORM_SETUP.md

 ### 3. Add a New Mobile Platform
 1. Click the "Add Platform" or "+ New Platform" button
-2. Select "Mobile" or "Android/iOS" as the platform type
+2. Select "Flutter/React Native" as the platform type (IMPORTANT: Do not use separate Android and iOS platforms)
 3. Fill in the required information:
    - **Platform Name**: Ekehi Mobile App
    - **App ID/Bundle ID**: com.ekehi.network